 Contiki launches Incredible Humans contest to thank essential workers

-And the first Incredible Humans contest winner is...
+And the first Incredible Humans US contest winner is...

-Melissa – a fantastic nurse from Miami, FL.
-Melissa has been a nurse for nearly 10 years and most recently has been working with kids with cancer or blood disorders, aged anywhere from newborn babies to young adults aged 23.
+Melissa – a fantastic nurse from Miami, Florida.
+Melissa has been a nurse for nearly 10 years and most recently been working with kids with cancer or blood disorders, from newborn babies to young adults in their early twenties.

 Hi Melissa, tell me about you and what do you do?